District of Keewatin: Prohibition

-Law enforcement
+Police

 The territorial laws created by the Council of Keewatin were enforced by the North-West Mounted Police.

 The judicial system in the territory consisted of a combined court system of stipendiary magistrates who were appointed to the Council of the Northwest Territories and court proceedings taking place in the courts of Manitoba.

-History, 1905–1999
+1905–1999

 On September 1, 1905, the District of Keewatin became one of four districts in the Northwest Territories, the other three being the District of Ungava, the District of Mackenzie, and the District of Franklin.
 Keewatin covered the portion of the Northwest Territories north and east of Manitoba on the mainland (essentially much of present-day mainland Nunavut, northern Manitoba and northwestern Ontario), and western islands in Hudson and James Bays.
 After the boundaries of Ontario and Manitoba were extended northward in 1912, Keewatin largely consisted of treeless lands in the Arctic.

 After 1920, the largely uninhabited eastern islands in Hudson Bay and James Bay that had been part of the District of Ungava were transferred to Keewatin.

 Because of the harsh winters and lack of inland roads, settlement of the isolated district by non-indigenous people was poor, and even the Inuit population was sparse.
-In 1950, there were just 2,400 persons in the entire district.
+In 1950, there were just 2,400 people in the entire district.

 On April 1, 1999, the Keewatin Region was formally dissolved, as Nunavut was created from eastern parts of the Northwest Territories, including all of Keewatin.
-However, as an administrative district of the Northwest Territories it had ceased to function several years before it was divided.
+It had ceased to function as an administrative district of the Northwest Territories several years before it was divided.